Dear Body Image,

 What a privileged it is to move, work, and play.
 I am grateful my body allows me to do this.

-I am a beautiful wife, my husband adores me-believe him.
+I am a beautiful wife, my husband adores me-and I choose to accept and believe his kindness.

-My legs are short and stubby, but they are strong and able!
+My legs are short and muscle-y, but they are strong and able!

-It feels good putting wholesome food into my body for energy and vitality.
+It feels good to put wholesome food into my body for energy and vitality.
 My body is looking for its happy place with habits like this.
-It is a journey.

-I will enjoy a splurge on pizza, chocolate, or the like-life is about health and enjoyment.
+I will enjoy a splurge on pizza, chocolate, and wine-life is about health and enjoyment.

 My friends are beautiful on the inside and out.
 They love me for who I am, not what the scale says.